-- 3. Printed and unprinted sweatshirts, T-shirts, hooded sweatshirts, and/or jackets may be worn but may not contain political messages or branding, profanity, or other industry-related logos. - 4.
-Baseball hats, stylish hats, caps, stylish head wraps, or beanies may be worn but may not contain political messages or branding, profanity, or other industry-related logos. - 5.
-Paul Mitchell or school-branded apparel that otherwise meets the requirements. - 6.
-Colors other than black, white, or gray may be worn.
+- 10. Baseball hats, stylish hats, caps, stylish head wraps, or beanies may be worn but may not contain political messages or branding, profanity, or other industry-related logos. - 11.
+Paul Mitchell or school-branded apparel that otherwise meets the requirements.